Olegiv95/Gpu-Quantum-Interferometry-Solver/README.md

 parameter grid.
 In that regime, moving one trajectory to a GPU is not enough: the parameter sweep itself must execute inside the GPU kernel.

+A conventional parameter sweep repeatedly launches a solver from Python or distributes individual trajectories among CPU workers.
+This approach is effective at modest grid sizes, but its total runtime grows rapidly when interferograms need enough resolution to reveal narrow resonances, avoided crossings, and fine interference fringes.
+Coarser scans can hide these structures or represent them inaccurately.

-GQIS was created to make those sweeps practical while keeping the physical model in readable Python code.
-It focuses on massive parallel parameter sweeps, user-defined finite-dimensional open-system models, and dense interferograms that can resolve narrow features missed by coarser scans.
+GQIS was created to treat the complete parameter sweep as the parallel workload while keeping the physical model in readable Python code.
+It is intended to complement trusted adaptive solvers: first validate the model and time-grid convergence on manageable grids, then use GQIS to calculate the high-resolution interferogram that would otherwise be impractical.

 ## Installation